khirthana/StudentScheduleApp-CSCI3055U-Project/README.md

 Language: Ruby

 Desktop GUI Application
-App to display student schedule when user selects the courses taken
+Displays student schedule when user enters the course code associated with the course taken
+User can also save selected schedules to CSV file which can be imported to Google Calender
-Dataset: https://goo.gl/kZwKZC (course schedule data)
+Dataset: https://goo.gl/kZwKZC (UOIT course schedule data)

 Developed by: Khirthana Subramanian - 100453865